- Download our Moving to Norway Guide (PDF)

 Banking in Norway

-Online banking is very common and is used for just about any transaction.
-Mobile banking is also commonplace but it can take some time for expats to master, especially as the systems are mostly in Norwegian.
+Banking hours in Norway are generally 9am to 3pm.
+People often find that once they have their Norwegian bank card, they very rarely need to set foot inside a bank branch.
+Online banking is common and is used for just about any transaction.
+Mobile banking is also commonplace, but it can take some time for expats to master, especially as the systems are mostly in Norwegian.

 Opening a bank account

-It is vital for expats to open a local bank account if they plan to live and work in Norway.
-In order to do so, they need a national ID number called a personnummer.
-This national ID number, which every resident and citizen must have, is necessary to get paid, pay taxes, open a business and receive social benefits such as medical services, unemployment compensation and parental leave.
+Expats need to open a local bank account if they plan to live and work in Norway.
+To do so, they need to get an 11-digit identity number.
+This national ID number, which every resident and citizen must have, is necessary to get paid, pay taxes, open a business and receive social benefits such as healthcare services, unemployment compensation and parental leave.

 ATMs and credit cards